 Lib is one of those Nplate® patients with her own story to share.
 Watch Lib’s story below.

-doesn't have me.”Lib, chronic ITP patient on Nplate®
+—Lib, chronic ITP patient on Nplate®

 Watch three patients communicate with their doctor about ITP treatment options in these sample conversations.
 You will also hear some tips from an ITP expert about having productive conversations with your doctor.